 Food and beverage to Fiji

-With a domestic population of approximately 880 000, Fiji imports majority of its food and beverages.
+With a domestic population of approximately 900, 000, Fiji imports the majority of its food and agriculture requirements.

-Close to half of Fiji’s population lives in the greater Suva area, which dominates retail sales and is a hub for a number of regional institutions and multinational corporations servicing the Pacific Islands.
-Resulting in a small, but notable expatriate community.
+Close to half of Fiji’s population lives in the greater Suva area, which dominates retail sales.
+It is a hub for government and multinational corporations servicing Fiji and the Pacific islands, resulting in a strong network of expatriates residing in Suva.

 - fresh produce